 Transgender athletes must request permission to participate by submitting a request to the chair of the Gender Commission (GC).
 Requests should be sent to email@example.com.

 Androgenic hormones may possibly provide TG athletes with an unfair competitive advantage, so the GC may require TG athletes to provide documentation of appropriately managed therapy at the time of initial application to compete.
-After approval to compete as a member of their adopted gender, documentation must be re-submitted and approved yearly.
+After approval to compete as a member of their adopted gender, documentation must be re-submitted and approved prior to the start of each season.
 The GC will serve as the point of contact for all inquiries regarding these participants.
 The expense of any required testing will be the responsibility of the athlete.